Environmental Predictor Stacking: A Python GIS Workflow for Ecological Modeling

 """

-into a single multi-band GeoTIFF using memory-efficient windowed I/O.
+single multi-band GeoTIFF using memory-efficient band-at-a-time I/O.

 """